Is Synthetic Oil Good or Bad for Toyota Vehicle?

 First, a note about synthetic oil.
 It is an oil that has fewer impurities than regular motor oil.
 Also, it has better properties at high temperatures, slightly better viscosity and it is overall more resistant to breakdown than other motor oils.
 It would seem then that synthetic is obviously better for your engine.
 Not so fast.
 Choosing synthetic or regular motor oil depends on a few things.

-Synthetic is For You
+Synthetic is For You If:

 1. You are lazy about changing your oil.
 Since synthetic oil is more resilient to adverse conditions, you really won’t see much benefit unless the oil is stressed.
 You can do this by being lazy and skipping an oil change or stretching out your oil changes.
 Simply put synthetic provides you with some insurance against engine damage by not getting the oil changed.